TempleDAO/temple/readme.md

 This project uses yarn workspaces to share common dependencies between all the applications.
 Before attempting to run any of the apps, you'll want to run `yarn install` from the root of the project.

+### Quick Start

+**This script is still experimental so your mileage may vary**

+At the root of the project, running `yarn run:stack` will attempt to:
+* compile the contracts
+* run a local hardhat node
+* deploy the contracts to said node
+* copy deployed contract addresses to dapps config file
+* copy hardhat factories into the dapp
+* run the dapp in dev mode

+The script groups the child processes so issuing a single `SIGINT` (ctrl+c) should stop all the processes.

+Requirements:
+* bash
+* rsync
+* sed
+* grep

 ### Contracts (/Protocol)
 #### Local Deployment
 The protocol app uses hardhat for development.
 The following steps will compile the contracts and deploy to a local hardhat node